-Elsa Ransom joined the SSRC in June 2007 as the program coordinator for the IDRF program.
+Elsa Ransom joined the SSRC in June 2007 and is now the Assistant Director of the IDRF program.
 She received her BA in political science and Russian studies from UCLA and her MA in Russian and Central Asian studies from Harvard.
 She has lived in St. Petersburg, Russia as an English teacher and Tashkent, Uzbekistan as an intern for the US Embassy and then again as a graduate student conducting research on water resource management.
 Prior to joining the SSRC, Elsa worked at the Open Society Institute on a fellowship program that brought students from the former Soviet Union to the United States for graduate studies.

 Marina Recio, Program Assistant, assists with qualitative and quantitative analysis in support of Measure of America’s work.
 Among her other duties, she tends to the budget, logistics, and online presence of Measure of America.
 She recently graduated Phi Beta Kappa from Fordham University with a BA in Political Science and Communication and Media Studies.
 She was previously an intern at MSNBC and TIME Inc., and has contributed to NBC News Latino and The Fordham Observer.

-Jason Rhody directs the Social Science Research Council (SSRC) Digital Culture program, which focuses on scholarly communication, digital methods, and transparency and access in social science research.
+Jason Rhody directs the Digital Culture program, Social Data Initiative, and co-directs the Media & Democracy program at the Social Science Research Council (SSRC).
 Previously, he served as senior program officer at the National Endowment for the Humanities (NEH), where he helped create the Office of Digital Humanities (ODH).
-In that role, he developed and managed multiple grant programs that enabled scholars, librarians, and archivists to harness emerging technologies to advance humanities research, encourage humanistic inquiry of digital culture, and foster collaboration across international and disciplinary boundaries.
+In that role, he developed and managed multiple grant programs that enabled scholars, librarians, and archivists to harness emerging technologies to advance research, encourage scholarly inquiry of digital culture, and foster collaboration across international and disciplinary boundaries.
 He created and directed joint grant programs with Jisc in the UK and the Deutsche Forschungsgemeinschaft (DFG) in Germany, and contributed to collaborations with the Research Councils UK, FAPESP in Brazil, the National Science Foundation (NSF), the National Endowment for the Arts (NEA), the Institute of Museum and Library Services (IMLS), and the Department of Energy (DOE).
-Jason received his PhD in English from the University of Maryland, and his research on literature and games engages narrative theory, media studies, and the digital humanities.
-Prior to joining NEH in 2003, he managed and advised digital humanities projects at the Maryland Institute for Technology in the Humanities (MITH) and taught courses in literature and digital media.
+He received his PhD in English from the University of Maryland where, prior to joining NEH in 2003, he managed and advised digital humanities projects at the Maryland Institute for Technology in the Humanities (MITH) and taught courses in literature and digital media.

 Elizabeth Rilling is the new program assistant for Scholarly Borderlands.
 Elizabeth has her bachelor’s degree in political science and environmental studies from Adelphi University.
 She recently completed an energy and climate change internship at the White House Council on Environmental Quality.